BeAPI/beapi-maintenance-mode/readme.txt

 No.

-That is the maine "feature" of this plugin.
+That is the main "feature" of this plugin.
 It is ready to use and it is pretty useful when working with multisite.

 = Can I use into a multisite ? =